 In the Autumn Statement 2022 on 17 November 2022, the government announced that the maximum level of Social Care Precept in 2023/24 will be 2%.
 This was after the start of the council's budget consultation.
-The consultation option of a 3% Social Care Precept on the consultation option.
+The consultation option of a 3% Social Care Precept would not be a permitted option.